ajlabuc/meCLIP/README.md

 ### Create Conda Environment with Required Software

 The **environment.yaml** file that was downloaded from GitHub can be used to install all the software required by meCLIP into an isolated Conda environment.
 This ensures that the correct version of the software is utilized and any other dependencies are reconciled.

-To create an environment with the required software:
+The default Conda solver is a bit slow and sometimes has issues with selecting the latest package releases.
+Therefore, we recommend to install Mamba as a drop-in replacement via:
 \
-`conda env create --name meCLIP --file environment.yaml`
+`conda install -c conda-forge mamba`
 \
+Then, to create an environment with the required software:
+\
+`mamba env create --name meCLIP --file environment.yaml`
+\
-To activate the meCLIP environment, execute:
+Finally, to activate the meCLIP environment, execute:
 \
 `conda activate meCLIP`
 \